 - 3 homes were destroyed and 5 others had major damage on Hwy-64, 3 miles East of Rocky Mount.

 - 10 homes and 23 farms were torn apart in northern Wilson County.

 - Grazulis does not list the school as part of the damage.

 We seem to be narrowing in on the areas that had damage.
-I mapped the SPC coordinates to see if that included the communities that were mentioned in newspapers articles and by Grazulis.
+We mapped the SPC coordinates to see if that included the communities that were mentioned in newspapers articles and by Grazulis.
 Here is that map:

 This doesn’t really help capture how the tornado traveled.
 The SPC path is nowhere near Rocky Mount.
 The starting point is north of Saratoga/Stantonsburg.
 The path barely clips Edgecombe County.
 It goes into Martin County and that is not included by any source as being in the path.